 The Financing Plan

-When you network to get investors involved in your project - and are trying to earn their trust in that you will deliver what you promise them, then you will most likely find yourself in situations where the potential investor asks questions like: What does the financing plan look like?
+When you network to get investors involved in your project, and are trying to earn their trust in that you will deliver what you promise them, you will most likely find yourself in situations where the potential investor asks questions like: What does the financing plan look like?
 Who else is investing in this?
+How are we being repaid?

 You will most likely also find yourself in situations where the potential investor will only be able to put up part of the financing, on the condition you can the raise the rest.